jhoelzl/JH_Storeredirect/README.md

 * Also investigate and test the behaviour of your shop carefully.
 Maybe some unwanted redirections are performed.

-## Support
-A Issue Request in this repository

 ## Improvements
 Feel free to make a pull request when you have ideas for improving.